Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 If you want to use the  wider range of functionalities available from the *Extrema* package, a call to  the *Extrema()* method will return the algorithmic object for calculating the  extrema.
 For example:

 ~~~~~
-Extrema_ExtPC&amp; TheExtrema = Projector.Extrema();
+Extrema_ExtPC& TheExtrema = Projector.Extrema();
 ~~~~~

 @subsubsection occt_modalg_2_12_6 Projection of a Point on a Surface

 *GeomAPI_ProjectPointOnSurf* class allows calculation of all normals  projected from a point from *gp_Pnt* onto a geometric surface from Geom_Surface.

-@image html /user_guides/modeling_algos/images/modeling_algos_image021.jpg  "Projection of normals from a point to a surface"
+@image html /user_guides/modeling_algos/images/modeling_algos_image021.png  "Projection of normals from a point to a surface"
-@image latex /user_guides/modeling_algos/images/modeling_algos_image021.jpg  "Projection of normals from a point to a surface"
+@image latex /user_guides/modeling_algos/images/modeling_algos_image021.png  "Projection of normals from a point to a surface"

 Note that the  surface does not have to be of *Geom_RectangularTrimmedSurface* type.
 The algorithm  will function with any class inheriting Geom_Surface.